 Babar, the Polite, Magnanimous King

 The story of Babar is a moving children’s picture book story designed for youngsters in the early grades.
 The volume was written by renowned French author Jean De Brunhoff in the early 1930s and translated by Merle S. Haas in the 60s.
-There are approximately twenty-eight Babar story books to boot.
+There are approximately twenty-eight Babar storybooks to boot.
 Each one is well crafted, and contrived to please!
-Today, classical music, cartoons and plays have been created in the name of Babar's high tale.
+Today, classical music, cartoons, and plays have been created in the name of Babar's high tale.

 Babar Ran Away from Home and His Mother Was Killed

 Babar was a fine elephant who was born in a vast forest.
 His mother loved him enormously and she would rock him to sleep while singing to him.
 As Babar grew, he would play with other little elephants and dig in the sand with his shell.
 One day, while rallying along his mother’s back a hunter shot at them and unfortunately killed his mother.
 Babar ran away and came to a delightful town.
-He saw houses, automobiles and buses and noticed how well dressed the people were.
+He saw houses, automobiles, and buses and noticed how well dressed the people were.

 He especially took note of two gentlemen standing on the street and he yearned to wear some fine clothes.
 An Old Lady understood his predicament and she handed him her purse to shop in the fancy French boutiques.
 He came to an immense department store and rode the elevator up and pile approximately ten times.
-A greeter declared the elevator was not toy and ordered him to shop diligently instead.
+A greeter declared the elevator was not a toy and ordered him to shop playing.